-C-1.
 Let this also be observed at ij.
-Vespers of Saints1: except on Feasts and during Octaves of Blessed Mary, and except on Feasts and during Octaves of Apostles and Evangelists: and except on the Feasts of All Saints and of Relics, and the Dedication of the Church: and likewise during Octaves of the same, and except on the Feast of the Name of Jesus and during the Octave of the same.
+Vespers of Saints: except on Feasts and during Octaves of

+Blessed Mary, and except on Feasts and during Octaves of Apostles and Evangelists: and except on the Feasts of All Saints and of Relics, and the Dedication of the Church: and likewise during Octaves of the same, and except on the Feast of the Name of Jesus and during the Octave of the same.
 And except on the Feast of Saint Anne at ij.
 Vespers: in such a way that the first three Psalms are sung under one tone: and the fourth Psalm is always raised if it shall be necessary.
 Which should be observed throughout the whole year at Vespers when a single Antiphon is sung on the Psalms, whether it be made from the Temporale or from the Feasts of Saints.

 Chapter.
 Romans. x.
-[10.]
+10.

-ith the heart we believe unto justice: but, with the mouth, confession is made unto salvation.
-For the scripture saith: Whosoever believeth in him, shall not be confounded.
-[R].
-Thanks be to God.
+ith the heart man believeth unto righteousness : and with the mouth confession is made unto salvation.
+For the scripture saith, Whosoever believeth on him shall not be ashamed.
+R. Thanks be to God.

-R. The man of God [was led away]. below, iij. {12}.
+R. The man of God was led away. below, iij. {12}.

-[\blacksquare Let this following melody be sung at First Vespers and at Matins of this Feast only on this Hymn.]3 sore burthen'd by offences ma-ni-fold, At his pe-ti-tion fol-low-ed him.
+■ Let this following melody be sung at First Vespers and at Matins of this Feast only on this Hymn.

+sore burthen'd by offences ma-ni-fold, At his pe-ti-tion

+- R. For a sweetsmelling savour.
+Let the Response be made privately.

+Ambulans Jesus.

 Ps.
 My soul doth magnify.
-51.

-- R. For an odour of sweetness.

-Ambulans Jesus.
-AS:345; 1519-S:1v; 1531-S:1r.
+53.

-E beseech thee, almighty God, that the blessed Apostle Andrew may implore thy help for us:

-that, being absolved from our sins, we may likewise be delivered from all dangers.
-Through our Lord.
+E beseech thee, almighty God, that the blessed Apostle Andrew may implore thy help for us: that, being absolved from our sins, we may likewise be delivered from all dangers.
+Through Jesus Christ.

 When the Feast of Saint Andrew the Apostle is deferred from Sunday to Monday: then at First Vespers shall be said this Prayer.
-We humbly entreat thy Majesty.

-E humbly entreat thy Majesty, O Lord, that as the blessed Apostle Andrew stood forth as a preacher and ruler of thy Church, so he may be a perpetual intercessor for us before thee.
-Through our Lord.]6
+E humbly entreat thy Majesty, O Lord, that like as the blessed Apostle Andrew stood forth as a preacher and ruler of thy Church, so he may be a perpetual intercessor for us before thee.
+Through Jesus Christ.